ciber-lab/nafta/README.md

 ### Article

- Please cite this article if you use the dataset, model or method(s), or find the article useful in your research.
-Thank you!
+ Please cite this article if you use the dataset, model or method(s), or find the article useful in your research:

   [Monitoring offshore oil pollution using multi-class convolutional neural networks][Paper1]

- Citation:Ghorbani Z., Behzadan A.H.
+ Citation: Ghorbani Z., Behzadan A.H.
 (2021), “Monitoring Offshore Oil Pollution Using Multi-Class CNNs”, Environmental Pollution, 289: 117884.